PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-nfvic/README.md

 5. Include screenshots of your CI/CD pipeline in action
 6. Add URLs to your deployed applications

+## 📸 Screenshots

+- (Add screenshots of your CI/CD pipeline and deployed apps here)

 ## Resources

 - [GitHub Actions Documentation](https://docs.github.com/en/actions)